lromerio/SpyVR/README.md

 #### _Oracle player_ tasks
 - Hack the computer, this will result in the printer printing the light specifications
 - Turn off the lights, so that the hidden message is shown
-- Communicate to the _VR player_ which cable to cut (based on the hidden message)
+- Communicate to the _VR player_ which cables to cut (based on the hidden message)

 #### Failure
-- The _VR player_ cuts the wrong cable
+- The _VR player_ cuts a wrong cable
 - The timer counts down to zero

 #### Success
-- The _VR player_ cut the correct cables: an hidden room appears
+- The _VR player_ cuts the correct cables: an hidden room appears

 ## License
 MIT licensed, details in [LICENSE.md](/LICENSE.md)